 WildTrax is an online platform for managing, storing, processing, and sharing biological data collected by environmental sensors.
 WildTrax provides tools for managing large data sets, and also creates opportunities to address broad-scale questions using novel approaches.
 Supported environmental sensors currently include autonomous recording units (ARUs) and wildlife cameras, while a third sensor, point counts, provides access to manage avian count data collected by humans.

-WildTrax is available for organizations using cameras and/or ARUs—simply create an online account to begin.
+WildTrax is available for organizations or individuals using cameras and/or ARUs—simply create an online account to begin.
 Contact info@wildtrax.ca or see The Guide on how to get started.

 WildTrax offers several benefits for users of environmental sensors, including: